 Here’s why that’s rubbish.

 It’s predictable.
-Since day one our Life Is Strange bingo cards have had 'go back in time and let Chloe die' on them, but the developers at Dontnod have been using the episodic structure of their game to mess with our expectations enough, through shocking twists and powerful cliffhangers, that doing the obvious boring thing seemed less and less likely.
+Since day one our Life Is Strange bingo cards had 'go back in time and let Chloe die' on them, but the developers at Dontnod used the episodic structure of their game to mess with our expectations enough, through shocking twists and powerful cliffhangers, that doing the obvious boring thing seemed less and less likely.
 Fans also predicted that someone would namedrop the title of the game at some point and on two occasions in Polarized they almost do.
 “Life is... weird,” says Max, while Chloe says “Life is... so unfair.”
 They’ve been toying with our expectations so much that playing right into them is even more of a letdown than it would normally be.

 One ending feels slight.
 Decide to sacrifice Chloe and you’re treated to a heartbreaking goodbye, a retelling of her death, a slideshow of the rippling effects that has on this new timeline, and then a sad funeral sequence that conveniently brings together the cast so you can see if that one other girl lived.
 If you sacrifice Arcadia Bay instead (“choose the bae over the Bay” as Tumblr jokers put it) there’s a single scene of the two survivors driving through the ruined town while a song from earlier is replayed and then that’s it.
 It feels cheap, as if the writers felt obliged to put it in for half the players but didn’t care enough to make it seem real, or even explain what actually happens to the townspeople.
 Who lives and dies in this timeline?
 We’ll never know.